Sompalkar/Sompalkar.github.io/README.md

 # Sompalkar.github.io
-you can check Live deployment of Portfolio Website.
+you can check Live deployment of Portfolio Website .

 ## Resume Starter Pack Description